Rachel Bush Shows Off Insane Figure In Nearly Invisible Peach Bikini

 The second little snippet in the series is very similar to the first one, only this time Rachel smiles without flashing her pearly whites to the camera.
 She tagged the video in Turks and Caicos — where she was vacationing at the time.
 Just like all of her social media snapshots, this one earned Bush ample amounts of attention with over 31,000 likes.
 It appears as though she disabled fans from commenting on this particular post.

-Fans can keep up-to-date with Rachel by following her on Instagram.
+Fans can keep up to date with Rachel by following her on Instagram.